fp7mplane/protocol-ri/doc/protocol-spec.md

 In an mPlane domain containing a supervisor, each component trusts its supevisor completely, and accepts every message that can be identified as coming from the supervisor.
 Access control enforcement takes place on the supervisor, using a RBAC approach: an identity based on the DN extracted from their certificate of the clients is mapped to a role.
 Each role has access only to a subset of the whole set of capabilities provided by that to a supervisor, as composed from the capabilities offered by the associated components, according to its privileges.
 Therefore, any client will only have access to capabilities at the supervisor that it is authorized to execute.
 The same controls are enforced on specifications.

-### Paths in mPlane URLs
+### Paths in mPlane Link and Export URLs

 In general, when connecting to a component for the first time, a client or supervisor will have been configured with a URL from which to retrieve capabilities.
 Conversely, when connecting to a client or supervisor for the first time, a component will have discovered or been configured with a URL to which to post capabilities.
 From there, every capability retrieved by a client should have a link section to which to POST specifications, and every specification retrieved by a component should have a link section to which to POST results.

 However, in cases in which only an address (and not a full URL) is discoverable, given the ease of differentiating message handing in many web application frameworks by URL, mPlane HTTP clients and components can use the following convention: If a client can only discover a component's address, it should `GET /capabilities` to get that component's capabilities.
 If a client posts a specification for a capability that does not contain a link to a component, and only has that component's address, it should `POST` the specification to `/specification`.
 If a component wants to return results to a client and only has the client's address, and the corresponding specification does not have a link, it should `POST` the result to `/result`.

+Additional path information can also be used in link and export section URLs to convey an implicit authorization from one component to another via a supervisor.
+Consider a repository which only wants to accept data from probes which a trusted supervisor has told to export to it.
+While the probes and repository share a domain by certificate issuer, the repository can further restrict access by placing a cryptographically random token in the export URL in the capability it gives to the supervisor e.g. `mplane-https://repository.example.com:4343/4e749ecb647c44d8dd6be3fe0986de03bebe/result`.
+In this case, only components explicitly delegated by the supervisor can export to the repository.
+The same pattern can be used to delegate posting of specifications and results securely.

 ## mPlane over WebSockets over TLS

-Though not presently implemented by the reference implementation, the mPlane protocol specification is designed such that it can also use the WebSockets protocol as specified in [RFC 6455](http://tools.ietf.org/html/6455) as a session layer.
+Though not presently implemented by the SDK, the mPlane protocol specification is designed such that it can also use the WebSockets protocol as specified in [RFC 6455](http://tools.ietf.org/html/6455) as a session layer.
 Once an WebSockets connection is established, mPlane messages can be exchanged bidirectionally over the channel.
 A client may establish a connection to a component, or a component to a client, as required for a given application.

 Access control in WebSockets is performed as in the HTTPS case: both clients and components are identified by certificates, identities derived from certificate DN, and domain membership is defined by certificate issuer.

 Implementation and further specification of WebSockets as a session layer is a matter for future work.
+Though WebSockets is a better fit for the bidirectional nature of the mPlane protocol than HTTPS, the latter was chosen as mandatory to implement given the ubqiuity of interoperable implementations of it for a diverse set of platforms.
+We suspect the situation with WebSockets will improve as implementations mature.

 ## mPlane over SSH

-Though not presently implemented by the reference implementation, the mPlane protocol specification is designed such that it can also use the Secure Shell (SSH) protocol as a session layer.
+Though not presently implemented by the SDK, the mPlane protocol specification is designed such that it can also use the Secure Shell (SSH) protocol as a session layer.
 In the SSH binding, a connection initiator (SSH client) identifies itself with an RSA, DSA, or ECDSA public key, which is bound to a specific identity, and the connection responder (SSH server) identifies itself with a host public key.
 Once an SSH connection is established, mPlane messages can be exchanged bidirectionally over the channel.

 When using SSH as a session layer, clients and components are identified by SSH keys.
 SSH keys are not very human-readable identifiers, and as such must be mapped to identifiers at each component, client, and supervisor, on which roles can be assigned and access control decisions made.
 Additionally, SSH keys are not signed by an issuer, so there is no PKI-based definition of membership within a domain as with HTTPS.
 The need to specifically manage keys for every client and component, and the mappings to identities used in RBAC, will tend to limit the use of SSH to small domains.